 - If you are age 19 or older, the course completion certificate will act as a temporary "M2" or "M3" classification when carried with your driver's license.
 This will allow you to operate the appropriate motorcycle for 30 days from the course completion date.
 After the initial 30 days, you will not be authorized to operate a motorcycle until you visit a DMV customer service center to have the motorcycle designation added to your license.

 - If you are 18 or older, you will not be required to hold a motorcycle learner’s permit prior to adding a Class “M2” or “M3” to your license.

 - If you are under 18, you must hold a motorcycle learner’s permit for 9 months before adding a Class “M2” or “M3” to your license.

 Members of the Military

-Along with their spouses and dependents, military personnel who are stationed outside of Virginia and who hold a valid Virginia driver's license may obtain a motorcycle classification after submitting documentation confirming:
+Along with their spouses and dependents, military personnel who are stationed outside of Virginia and who hold a valid Virginia driver's license may obtain an "M2" classification after submitting documentation confirming:

 - Completion of a military approved basic motorcycle rider training course and